Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Empirical Study

 \subsection{Implementation details}

-\txtparagraph{Generative Network Training (HyVI).} For both NN-HyVI and FuNN-HyVI, we used a generative network with ReLU activations transforming $5$-dimensional Gaussian samples $\mathcal{N}(0,\mathbf{I}_5)$ via a first layer with $20$ hidden units and a second layer with $40$ hidden units (the number of output units equals the number of parameters of the predictor network).
-This hypernet was trained using Adam optimizer to explore a learning rate in $[0.005, 0.0001)$ decreasing by a ratio of $0.7$ when no progress is made in the variational objective after a patience of $30$ epochs.
-We used mini-batches of size $50$ except on the large UCI datasets, where we used a size of $500$.
+\txtparagraph{Generative Network Training (HyVI).} For both NN-HyVI and FuNN-HyVI, we use a generative network with ReLU activations transforming $5$-dimensional Gaussian samples $\mathcal{N}(0,\mathbf{I}_5)$ via a first layer with $20$ hidden units and a second layer with $40$ hidden units (the number of output units equals the number of parameters of the predictor network).
+This hypernet is trained using Adam optimizer, with a learning rate in $[0.005, 0.0001)$ decreasing by a ratio of $0.7$ when no progress is made in the variational objective after a patience of $30$ epochs ($10$ for the large datasets).
+We use mini-batches of size $50$, except for the large datasets, where we use a size of $500$.

-\txtparagraph{NN-HyVI.} We used $100$ samples of the variational distribution for evaluating the expected log likelihood.
-For estimating the KL with $\KLe{1}$, we used $500$ samples from each of the variational distribution and the prior. \txtparagraph{FuNN-HyVI.} We similarly sampled a $100$ times from the variational distribution for evaluating the expected log likelihood.
-For approximating the KL in predictor space using $\KLe[\nu]{1}$, we sample $500$ times from each of variational distribution and the prior and evaluate each of them at a single sample from $\nu^T$.
-On the synthetic examples, we used $T=50$, whereas on the UCI datasets we used $T=200$.
+\txtparagraph{NN-HyVI.} We use $100$ samples of the variational distribution for evaluating the expected log likelihood.
+For estimating the KL with $\KLe{1}$, we use $500$ samples from each of the variational distribution and the prior.

+\txtparagraph{FuNN-HyVI.} We similarly sample $100$ times from the variational distribution for evaluating the expected log likelihood.
+For approximating the KL in predictor space using $\KLe[\nu]{1}$, we sample $500$ times from each of variational distribution and the prior and evaluate these parameters at a single sample from $\nu^T$.
+On the synthetic examples, we use $T=50$, whereas on the UCI datasets we use $T=200$.